Meet Shondra Muhammad, a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.

 “Disaster relief was not a core part of our services to our communities,” Shondra reflected.
 “We’re now focused on it.”

-Shondra is a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Shondra is a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.
 Learn more about the fellowship.

 Support Shondra’s mission